febo/pinocchio-fork/README.md

 ### `account-resize`

 The `account-resize` feature allows a program to grow or shrink an `AccountView`'s data at runtime.
 At the start of execution, the entrypoint stores the original data length so it can verify that the resize stays within the permitted bounds.
-This operation consumes `2` CUs per account.
+This adds a small setup cost for each account.

 ### `unsafe-account-resize`